carlotes247/carlotes247.github.io/about.md

 Hi, my name is Carlos Gonzalez Diaz.
 Welcome to my humble site! :D

-First, don't forget to check my [publications](https://carlotes247.github.io/publications/)
+First, don't forget to check my [publications](https://carlotes247.github.io/publications/).
+You can also look at some of the [games I developed](https://carlotes247.github.io/games/).

 Then, go follow me on twitter at [@Carlotes247](http://www.twitter.com/carlotes247).
 I share a lot of sciency and techy stuff there that I enjoy.
 I can be a source of interesting AI, Machine Learning, VR, Games and HCI tweets/retweets!